TasosY2K/zte-router-0day-rce/README.md

 After running `mount` we see that all partitions are either `ro` (read-only) or are `tmpfs` meaning that we either cannot write files on the partition or we can but they are stored in-RAM and are deleted after re-boot.

-So modifying an existing file taht could be executed on boot is out of the box, since all changes we can make to files in writable directories get deleted at re-boot due to `tmpfs`.
+So modifying an existing file that could be executed on boot is out of the box, since all changes we can make to files in writable directories get deleted at re-boot due to `tmpfs`.

 But if that's the case then when a user makes a change in the router settings, how does it persist?
 The answer to that is that all user state changes are saved to the main config file that the `sendcmd` and `cspd` manage.
 Also that is the same file we can leak and decrypt.